kritchanut - Fotolia

 - Managing and maintaining the network, as well as network performance monitoring

 - Identifying, installing and maintaining upgrades to the network

 - Developing a backup/disaster recovery plan for a network emergency

-- Planning the network infrastructure for new applications
+- Planning network infrastructure for new applications and services

 - Training network staff to provide support to end users